Netherlands national cricket team: 2000–2009

 2001 finally saw the Netherlands win the ICC Trophy, beating Namibia in the final in Toronto.
 They thus qualified for the 2003 World Cup.
 They again failed to progress beyond the first round in the tournament, but recorded their first one-day international win over Namibia during the tournament.
-Feiko Kloppenburg (with 121) and Klaas-Jan van Noortwijk (134 not out) scored the first two One Day International centuries in the side's history.
+Feiko Kloppenburg (with 121) and Klaas-Jan van Noortwijk (134 not out) scored the first two One Day International centuries in the team's history.

 In the 2005 ICC Trophy, the Netherlands finished 5th, qualifying for the 2007 Cricket World Cup, and gaining one-day International status until the 2009 ICC World Cup Qualifier.
 Their first one-day international with this new status was scheduled to be against Kenya in March 2006; however this match was cancelled due to a Kenyan tour of Bangladesh.
 Instead their first ODI with this status (and their twelfth overall) came against Sri Lanka; this was their first ODI at home.
 However Sri Lanka won the two match series 2–0, with a then-record ODI score of 443–9.

 The Dutch played their first Intercontinental Cup match of 2006 against Kenya in Nairobi in March.
 The game was drawn, but the Netherlands gained six points for a first innings lead.
 In August, the Netherlands competed in Division One of the European Championship.
 They beat Denmark and Italy, but lost to Scotland and their game against Ireland was rained off.
 They finished third in the tournament.

 In November, the Dutch travelled to South Africa.
 They first played an Intercontinental Cup match against Bermuda: David Hemp achieved what was then a competition record score of 247 not out in the drawn match.
 This was followed by a triangular series against Bermuda and Canada, which they won.
 Their final game of 2006, also in South Africa, was an Intercontinental Cup game against Canada.
 They won the match by 7 wickets, with Ryan ten Doeschate setting a new competition record individual score of 259 not out.